Take action on advanced hunting query results

 - Quarantine files

-To be able to take action through advanced hunting, you need a role in Microsoft Defender for Endpoint with permissions to submit remediation actions on devices.
+To take action through advanced hunting, you need a role in Microsoft Defender for Endpoint with permissions to submit remediation actions on devices.
 If you can't take action, contact a global administrator about getting the following permission:

 Active remediation actions > Threat and vulnerability management - Remediation handling